How to Fill a Shape with an Image or Photo in Amadine

 - Choose the Modify > Make Clipping Mask command from the main menu.

 The result is a ClipGroup object that includes both the clipping path and masked elements.
 Only a vector object can be used as a clipping path.
 If you try to create a clipping mask out of a raster image, the rectangular boundary of this image will be used to create a clipping path.
+To prevent this from happening, you can turn your raster image into a vector one.
 You can mask any artwork—a collage, several pictures, illustrations etc.